AdobeDocs/workfront.en/help/quicksilver/agile/use-scrum-in-an-agile-team/iterations/manage-iteration-updates.md

 content-type: reference
 product-area: agile-and-teams
 navigation-topic: use-scrum-in-an-agile-team
-title: Manage iteration updates
+title: Manage iteration comments
 description: You can add updates to an iteration to collaborate with others in Adobe Workfront.
 author: Alina
 feature: Agile
 recommendations: noDisplay, noCatalog
 exl-id: 68af4128-82a7-41e2-a88a-27c51b4a5cb7
 ---
-# Manage iteration updates
+# Manage iteration comments

 You can add updates to an iteration to collaborate with others in Adobe Workfront.